 Environmental Politics & Governance students must take:

-Students must also take one elective from each category in Appendix B.
+M.S.
+Students must also take two different elective courses - see Appendix B.